ppy/osu-wiki/news/2022-02-15-beatmap-spotlights-season-5-winter-2022.md

 ## The Future

-The new Beatmap Spotlights is still a project on its early development stage and depends a lot on community feedback and engagement to improve.
+The new Beatmap Spotlights is still a project in its early development stage and depends a lot on community feedback and engagement to improve.
 Many things can (and will) change for future seasons, and it all depends on *your* feedback!

 What do you want for the next season?
 What needs to be fixed?
 What are your opinions on the current system?
 You can voice out all your opinions [here](https://osu.ppy.sh/community/forums/topics/1517423) and we will keep note of every suggestion, so please let us know how you feel about things.

-We do hope you have enjoyed the Winter Season 2021 Spotlights, and, of course, we do hope that you enjoy the Spring Season even more.
+We do hope you enjoyed the Winter Season 2021 Spotlights, and, of course, we do hope that you enjoy the Spring Season even more!

-See you in the upcoming timeshift lobbies!
+See you in the upcoming lobbies!

 ---

-Join us over at [the community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H) and assign yourself to a pingable role to keep up with spotlights changes and announcements or visit the ``#osu-spotlights`` channel of [osu!dev](https://discord.gg/ppy) to help us push this project further!
+Join us over at [the community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H) and assign yourself to a role to keep up with spotlights changes and announcements or visit the ``#osu-spotlights`` channel of [osu!dev](https://discord.gg/ppy) to help us push this project further!

 You can also find out more about [Beatmap Spotlights](/wiki/Beatmap_Spotlights) on the osu!wiki.

 —Venix